 As far as education goes, data scientists often have advanced degrees in a variety of subject areas, while machine learning engineers usually come from the field of software engineering.

 What Is Data Science?

 Data science is the process of using scientific methods, processes, algorithms, and systems to extract meaning and insights from unstructured data.

 What Does a Data Scientist Do?

-Data scientists use machine learning or deep learning models to develop solutions for business problems.
+Data scientists use machine learning to develop solutions for business problems.
 Unlike machine learning engineers, data scientists often use existing machine learning tools to process data, although they may have to develop novel applications if needed.
 After identifying business problems that can be solved with machine learning, a data scientist will then develop custom algorithms and models to solve those problems.

 How To Learn Data Science

 As with machine learning, mastering the prerequisites and fundamentals of AI is necessary for learning data science.
 Because it’s a branch of AI, many of the same principles apply.
 Once you’ve mastered the basics, you can continue your learning journey by: